-I enjoy sharing knowledge on photographic questions, and find out in the field approached numerous times with various inquiries.
-My latest question was about Osprey.
-For Osprey you need access to areas where fresh water fish thrive.
-The Osprey feeds solely on fish or at least I never seen them take other prey.
-If you can drive to fresh bodies of water during April - July you should find Osprey.
+I enjoy sharing knowledge on photographic questions.
+When I am out in the field I am approached numerous times with various inquiries, probably due to my camera setup.
+A tiny mirrorless with a big lens on the end.
+My latest question was about Osprey, Hey, where are the Osprey at?
+For Osprey you need access to areas where freshwater fish thrive.
+Osprey feeds solely on fish or at least I never seen them take other prey.
+If you can drive to fresh bodies of water during April - July you most likely will find Osprey nearby.

-Let me explain the lead photo, it is of a Red Tail Hawk, so why include it here?
+Let me explain the lead photo, it is of a Cooper's Hawk, so why include it here?
 This is to demonstrate you can obtain great photos with a small lightweight set up.
-This Red Tail Hawk was taken with a Nikon 1 camera and lens - read more on the system here.
+This Cooper's Hawk was taken with a Nikon 1 camera and lens - read more on the system here.

 That being said, we will concentrate on OSPREY Photos: some of my recommendations ring true for other raptors such as Eagles, and Hawks and even the turkey vulture.